tharamalai/band-consumer/README.md

 ## Borrow Debt Message
 ![Image of Borrow Debt](https://github.com/tharamalai/meichain/blob/mei-master/image/borrow_debt.png) When a user sends a borrow debt message.
 MeiChain will request ATOM price data from Band Protocol oracle over the relayer.
-After MeiChain receives the price data from BandChain, the CDP module will check the collateral ratio and if collateral ratio is more than 150% then CDP module will mint new MEI tokens and send to your account
+After MeiChain receives the price data from BandChain, the CDP module will check the collateral ratio and if collateral ratio is more than 150% then CDP module will mint new MEI tokens and send to your account.

 ## Return Debt Message
 ![Image of Return Debt](https://github.com/tharamalai/meichain/blob/mei-master/image/return_debt.png)